rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 To improve our program, we’ll fix four problems that have to do with the program’s structure and how it’s handling potential errors.
 First, our `main` function now performs two tasks: it parses arguments and reads files.
-As our program grows, the number of separate tasks the `main` function handles will increase.
+As our program grows, the number of separate tasks the `main` function владелец will increase.
 As a function gains responsibilities, it becomes more difficult to reason about, harder to test, and harder to change without breaking one of its parts.
 It’s best to separate functionality so each function is responsible for